gerrgg/wc-frequently-bought-together/readme.txt

 Group up items and allows customers to add them all to the cart in a single click.

 == Description ==
-# WC Frequently Purchased Together
+# Frequently Bought Together for Woocommerce
 > Brings \'frequently bought together\' functionality to woocommerce.

 ## Table of contents